aiafs-aaai/aiafs-aaai.github.io/_papers/paper_00.md

 sequence_id: 0

 # Paper title
-title: TBD
+title: Multi-source Unsupervised Domain Adaptation on Corn Yield Prediction

 # Paper authors
-authors: TBD
+authors: Yuchi Ma, Zhou Zhang

 # Author affiliations
-affil: TBD
+# affil: TBD

 # Link to the paper's pdf (place in the `assets/pdf/papers` directory)
 pdf: TBD

 # Link to a representative image for the paper (place in the `assets/img/papers` directory)
-img: TBD
+# img: TBD
 ---